There is no standard commission for real estate or mortgage brokerage services in Alberta. Commissions to licensees are negotiable.

-RECA requires real estate agents and mortgage brokerage professionals to tell you how they’ll be paid for their services.
+RECA requires licensed real estate and mortgage brokerage professionals to tell you how they’ll be paid for their services.
 It’s important you know this, as it could prevent unexpected expenses later and have an effect on how your transaction proceeds.

 You and your real estate brokerage can negotiate any terms agreeable for services provided.
 The seller in a real estate transaction typically agrees to pay commission to their brokerage upon a successful sale.
 That agreement will also indicate how much of that commission will be paid to (shared with) the buyer’s real estate brokerage.